Aidan Maloney

 Aidan Joseph Maloney (August 12, 1920 – March 16, 2018) was a Canadian politician and executive.
-He represented the electoral district of Ferryland in the Newfoundland and Labrador House of Assembly from 1966 to 1971.
+He represented the electoral district of Ferryland in the Newfoundland House of Assembly from 1966 to 1971.
 Maloney also served in cabinet as Minister of Fisheries, and as Community & Social Development.
 He was a member of the Liberal Party of Newfoundland and Labrador.
 Born in King's Cove, he was a business executive.
 Maloney died in March 2018 at the age of 97.